charmypatel/HelloWorld/README.md

 **CIS 3515 Introduction to Mobile Application Development - Assignment 1**

-This application was made to practice working with views and event listeners in Android.
+This Android application was made to practice working with views and event listeners in Android.
 When the button is clicked, a message is displayed notifying the user they have clicked the button.
 <br />
 <br />